 Since then, valve surgery has progressed steadily.
 Doctors, engineers, chemists, and other specialists have continually improved surgical techniques and the materials used to make prostheses.

 Just like real valves, the prostheses allow blood to flow only in the intended direction - either inside both ventricles or out again.
-Between two heart beats, the valves close and prevent backflow of blood.
+Between two heart beats, they close, which prevents backflow of blood.

-Mechanical heart valve prostheses are made entirely of artificial materials.
-To ensure a "non-return valve" function (i.e., to prevent backflow), the so-called bileaflet design is most often used.
+Mechanical prostheses are made entirely of artificial materials.
+To ensure a "non-return" function (i.e., to prevent backflow), the so-called bileaflet design is most often used.
 Two semi-circular flaps, attached to a rigid ring, swing open and close, like the doors of cowboy saloons in the Wild West movies.
 The flaps and ring are made of synthetic material, mostly extremely strong pyrolytic carbon, and framed by a polyester cuff.

 Under special conditions and using a microscope, it is sewn onto a wire frame by hand.
 In the production process, the tissue is first chemically treated in order to prolong the viability of the prosthesis and prevent host reaction.